James-Burnham/idl-md/README.md

 ### Requirements

-Before you get started creating a new IDL as Markdown lab, you will need the
+Before you get started creating a new IDL as Markdown lab, you will need a [new GitHub account](https://github.com/join) if you don't have one already.
-following:
-- a [new GitHub account](https://github.com/join) if you don't have one already

 Also, if you want offline editing support, you will need:
 - [git](https://git-scm.com/downloads) installed on your local computer